svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

        stat: [1x1 struct]
 ```

 As one can note it looks similar to the MLR results, however there are two new properties — `xdecomp` and `ydecomp`.
 These are objects containing the decomposition of X- and Y-space as defined in the beginning of this chapter.
-The objects are identical to objects, representing PCA-results.
+The objects are identical to the objects, representing PCA-results.

 ```matlab
 disp(m.calres.xdecomp)